SaidTorres3/video-editor/README.md

 - **Mute/Unmute Button**: Toggle mute state for the selected audio track
 - **Track Volume Slider**: Adjust volume for the currently selected track (0-200%)
 - **Master Volume Slider**: Control overall volume for all audio tracks
+- **Voice Isolation**: Right-click an audio track and select "Voice Isolation" to enable AI-powered noise reduction.
+This feature is ideal for cleaning up dialogue and reducing background noise.

 ### Cutting and Exporting Clips